Azure/Databricks360/content-adb-360/README.md

 ## Starting out

-First start the Azure Databricks web application by going to your workspace in the Azure portal and launching the workspace.
+First start the Azure Databricks web application by going to your workspace in the Azure portal and launching the web app.

 The first thing is to connect your user to the github repo by:
 * going to user settings